Home

 Grades

-37% of freshmen who attended Auburn were in the top 10% of their graduating high school class, and 68% were in the top 25% of their graduating high school class.
+Students who recently attended Auburn University as freshmen had an average unweighted high school GPA of 3.9.
+35% of freshmen who attended Auburn were in the top 10% of their graduating high school class, and 67% were in the top 25% of their graduating high school class.

 Applicants submitting SAT Scores